 The ground where the Battle for Guilford Courthouse was waged, this national military park is a solemn commemoration of the soldiers and militia who valiantly braved the Southern Campaign of the American Revolution.
-Back during the Revolutionary War, the battle for Guilford Courthouse was fought, with Major General Nathanael Greene and his men trying to defend the land against the British and German allies led by Lord Charles Cornwallis.
-Eventually, Corwallis and his troops forced Greene to retreat, before Corwallis himself eventually surrendered to George Washington.
+Back during the Revolutionary War, the battle for Guilford Courthouse was fought, with Major General Nathanael Greene and his men trying to defend the land.
 Complete with a tapestry of exhibits, monuments and dense forests, the Guilford Courthouse National Military Park is truly an indelible chapter marking the pages of America's history.

 First National Bank Field is home to the Greensboro Grasshoppers.
 The Grasshoppers play in the South Atlantic League and are the Singe-A minor league farm team of Major League Baseball's Florida Marlins.
 Opened in 2005, the stadium has a capacity 7,499.
 This is a wonderful sports stadium to watch a baseball game and root on the home team!

 Greensboro is a vibrant city that is continually growing.
 It is a hub of activity ranging from sporting events, cultural activities, concerts and community happenings with many of the local colleges and universities playing a central role in contributing to the city's atmosphere.
-Winston-Salem is less than an hour away and is worth checking out if you're in the area.
+Some of the city's prominent landmarks are International Civil Rights Museum, Guilford Courthouse National Military Park, Greensboro Science Center and many more.

 The West Market Street Union Methodist Church stands stern as the foremost church in the city of Greensboro in North Carolina.
 Its construction dates back to 1893, and the structure elegantly traces the Romanesque and the Richardsonian Romanesque styles of architecture.
 It stands listed on the National Register of Historic Places.
 It welcomes individuals sans any discrimination.